Just-Fix/justfix-skill/README.md

 ### On OpenClaw + Telegram

-Ask Squid (or any OpenClaw agent) for a quote in plain English.
+Ask any OpenClaw agent for a quote in plain English.
 The skill maps the request to the right JustFix service code, calls the MCP, and replies with a clean quote card and a tappable booking URL.

 ![JustFix quote in OpenClaw Telegram](assets/screenshots/openclaw-telegram-quote.jpg)